aksharjoshi27/MIDP/Readme-shell.md

 	![Select Purview Resource.](media/purview-8.png)

-4. All the sub collections will be visible, **click** on the "+" sign under AzureDataLakeStorage, AzureSynapse, CosmosDB-Retail and PowerBI-Retail.
+4. All the sub collections will be visible, **click** on the "+" sign under AzureDataLakeStorage, AzureSynapse, CosmosDB-midp and PowerBI-midp.

 	![Select Purview Resource.](media/purview-9.png)